Poojaverma7491/NewsBarish/README.md

+# Getting Started with Create React App
-News API does not work when react app is deployed.
+## News API does not work when react app is deployed.
-It will only work in local server.
+This code will work perfectly on your localhost.